 Issued by NEPSI & www.cdc.gov/NIOSH

-Please also see Caesarstone’s Silica Dust Health Hazards and Protection Movie at the Introduction tab on this page.
+Please also see Caesarstone’s Silica Dust Health Hazards and Protection Movie on the Introduction tab of this page.

 This Good Practice Guide includes health and safety information and recommendations regarding RCS and is brought as a service to you by Caesarstone.
 Notwithstanding our efforts to bring you the most professional and updated information, the information in this Guide cannot serve as or replace medical, health, safety, legal or any other professional advice.

 Fabricators are fully responsible for the health and safety of their workers, including with respect to the safety risks related to RCS.
 Such responsibility includes the obligation to know the applicable safety regulations and standards and to fully comply with them.